 What does Data Analytics Look Like for Indie Game Developers?

-Some of the way that data analytics can be used by video game developers include:
+Some of the ways that data analytics can be used by indie game developers include:

 Creating better customer segmentation strategies and targeting marketing campaigns to the correct audience.
 For example, if you were developing games in the adventure genre your data might show that players in Southeast Asia are more likely to purchase such titles than those from Western Europe - so you would tailor your marketing strategy accordingly.